Service level privacy notices

 Why we are collecting your data

-We are funded by Education and Skills Funding Agency (ESFA) in order to deliver our services to you.
+We are funded by the Liverpool City Region Combined Authority (LCRCA) and the Education and Skills Funding Agency (ESFA) in order to deliver our services to you.

 Generally we collect and use personal information in instances where:

 - You (or your legal representative) have given consent.

 - It is necessary to perform our statutory or contractual duties.

 - It is required by law.

 We may also need to use information about you to:

 - Manage those services we provide to you.

 - Share the results of our services to the public bodies that fund us.